Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Background

 \subsection{5G and O-RAN Overview}

-A 5G network consists of the following components: end devices, \acrfull{ran} (which includes the \acrfull{gnb}), and \acrfull{5gc}.
-The end devices, known as \acrfull{ue}, allow users to access the wireless network.
-The \acrshort{ran} consists of a radio unit and compute node that runs the base-station software and protocol stack.
-Finally, the \acrshort{5gc} network coordinates among base stations, manages authentication, and establishes sessions between devices and external networks.
+A 5G network consists of the following components: end devices, Radio Access Network (RAN), which includes the gNodeB (gNB), and 5G Core Network (5GC).
+The end devices, known as User Equipment (UE), allow users to access the wireless network.
+The RAN consists of a radio unit and compute node that runs the base-station software and protocol stack.
+Finally, the 5GC coordinates among the base stations, manages authentication, and establishes sessions between devices and external networks.